09, Equipment and clothing

 - Work clothes – Bring warm clothes that you are happy to work in.
 Please note that jeans are not suitable for work as they become extremely cold when they are wet.

-- Lunchbox and water bottle and/or thermos flask
+- Lunchbox and water bottle

 - Sunhat, high factor sun cream, lip salve and sunglasses – The sun can be very strong during the summer months in Iceland, it is very important to be protected.

 - Toiletries – Please stock up before you arrive at Thórsmörk (this is especially important with things like contact lens cleaners).

 - Personal first aid / welfare kit – Full first aid cover is provided throughout the programme but personal kits are important during times when participants are away from our projects (e.g., travel and days off).
 Basic contents should include plasters, tape and sterile wipes.

 - Medication – It is important that you bring sufficient supplies of any prescribed medication to last you the duration of your visit to Iceland.